bschneier/angular-starter-kit/README.md

 - Security vulnerability checking with Node Security Platform
 - Linting using tslint for typescript and stylelint for css
 - Webpack build process with a production build and local build with hot reloading using webpack-dev-server.
-- Unit testing and code coverage with Karma and Jasmine **Currently there is no end-to-end testing framework configured, such as protractor.
+- Unit testing and code coverage with Karma and Jasmine<br/>
+**Currently there is no end-to-end testing framework configured, such as protractor.
 However, this may be added in the future.*

 ## Get Started